-- b) Adding the following parts 6) to the end of subsection VI to read as follows "The processing of site plan control will be in accordance with OPA No. 200 and the City's Site Plan Control By-Law, and the Planning Act.
-Items addressed at site plan control shall include: - matters relating to exterior design, including without limitation the character, scale, appearance and design features of buildings, and their sustainable design, and - ii. sustainable design elements on any adjoining highway under the City's jurisdiction, including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle facilities. - iii.
-Facilities design to have regard for accessibility for persons with disabilities."
+"j) iii) The processing of site plan control will be in accordance with OPA No. 200, the City's Site Plan Control By-Law and the Planning Act.
+Additional items to be addressed as part of at site plan control shall include:

+matters relating to exterior design, including without limitation the character, scale, appearance and design features of buildings, and their sustainable design, and sustainable design elements on any adjoining highway under the City's jurisdiction, including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle facilities.